nodejs/node/doc/api/events.md

 and cannot be used in place of an `EventEmitter` in most cases.

 1. Unlike `EventEmitter`, any given `listener` can be registered at most once per event `type`.
-Attempts to register a `listener` multiple times will be ignored.
+Attempts to register a `listener` multiple times are ignored.
 2. The `NodeEventTarget` does not emulate the full `EventEmitter` API.
    Specifically the `prependListener()`, `prependOnceListener()`,